About J. David Linton

 David received a degree in economics in 1973 and a bachelor of laws in 1976, both from the University of Western Ontario.
 David began his practice with the firm as an articling student in 1976, became a partner in 1982 and was the managing partner of the firm from 1984 to 1992.

 During the period 1978 though 1989, David taught a second year law course at Wilfrid Laurier University and Conestoga College, as well as participating in seminars delivered to business groups and financial institutions.
-During this period, David also acted as a Reviewer for the Law Society of Upper Canada (being a program designed to assist and educate legal counsel prior to disciplinary proceedings).
+During this period, David also acted as a Reviewer for the Law Society of Ontario (being a program designed to assist and educate legal counsel prior to disciplinary proceedings).

 During the course of his practice, David has primarily split his time between a broad range of commercial transactions and his attendance before Canadian Courts, at all levels, involving the resolution of commercial disputes.